-Autism Awareness, Diversity, and Inclusion in the Classroom
+Autism Awareness and Inclusion

 Geek Club Books is a nonprofit with a mission to teach all children about autism and empower those who are on the autism spectrum.
 We use digital media, app technology, curriculum, and webisodes to create our unique form of autism education through storytelling.
 We have talented autistic adults who work with us on everything we produce along with educational specialists and clinical consultants.